Share | facebook twitter flickr flickr

 Image of A little brown bat is checked for wing scars, age, and reproductive status.
 She also gets a band (see her left wrist).A little brown bat is checked for wing scars, age, and reproductive status.
 She also gets a band (see her left wrist).
 MacKenzie Hall

 In response to White-nose Syndrome (WNS), the US Fish and Wildlife Service and many states have stepped-up efforts to study bat colonies in both summer and winter, trying to understand the causes and consequences of this unprecedented die-off.
-In NJ - like everywhere else the fungus has reached - overwintering cave bats have all but disappeared.
-Hibernia Mine (Morris Co., NJ) went from a hibernating population of around 27,000 bats to fewer than 1,000 in just three years.
-The common little brown bat and its close relatives, the northern long-eared bat and eastern small-footed bat, are now being considered for federal endangered species listing.
+In New Jersey - like everywhere else the fungus has reached - bats that overwinter in caves have nearly disappeared.
+Hibernia Mine (Morris Co., New Jersey) went from a hibernating population of around 27,000 bats to fewer than 600 in just four years.
+The threat is so serious that the little brown bat and the eastern small-footed bat, are now candidates for the federal endangered species list.
+The northern long-eared bat was listed at federally threatened in April 2015.

-The Conserve Wildlife Foundation provides support to Mick Valent of the NJ Endangered and Nongame Species Program, which oversees bat research in NJ.
+Stephanie Feigin with the Conserve Wildlife Foundation provides support to MacKenzie Hall of the New Jersey Endangered and Nongame Species Program, who oversees bat research in NJ.

 Maternity Colony Surveys